xiix0/scam/README.md

-Your aim is high and to the right.
+Q:	What is purple and conquered the world?
+A:	Alexander the Grape.